Stamaril® Yellow Fever Vaccine

 December 23, 2019 – To help meet the continued yellow fever vaccine consumer demand in the USA, the manufacturer of the STAMARIL® vaccine announced it would continue to be available throughout 2020.

 May 8, 2019 – A long-term study found no evidence that a Y.F. vaccination in dengue-endemic areas increased the risk of severe dengue fever.

 May 2, 2019 – The FDA licensed a new state-of-the-art Yellow Fever Vaccine production facility in the USA.

 November 27, 2018 – A new study reported that a one-fifth fractional dose of the Stamaril (17D-YFV) yellow fever vaccine delivers protective antibodies for up to 10 years.

 Stamaril Yellow Fever Vaccine Clinical Trials

-This is a passive enhance safety surveillance (ESS) of Stamaril® vaccine in Korea.
+Phase 3 Clinical Trial NCT03541694: Passive Enhanced Safety Surveillance of Stamaril Vaccine in Korea.
+Last Update Posted: March 26, 2019.
+This is passive enhanced safety surveillance of the Stamaril® vaccine in Korea.
 The objective is to collect suspected related adverse events following vaccination with Stamaril® in routine practice.